Get to Know Bar Harbor's Historic B&B

 In 1890, eminent Philadelphia physician and naturalist Henry C. Chapman, curator of the Philadelphia Academy of Natural Sciences, bought the home from Orlando Ash to use as a permanent summer residence.
 Dr. Chapman and his wife Hannah promptly set about improving the home in keeping with their social station.
 They added the Greek portico and columns that surround the porch and renamed their estate Mira Monte, meaning “behold the mountains”.
 The home was to become something of a hub for visiting members of Philadelphia’s high society under the Chapmans.
 One account from 1896 recalls the Mira Monte as site of the “biggest private affair of the season”, a grand event at which the Countess Carola de Lagier-Villars “poured tea.”
 Another event, depicted in a photo at the inn, shows a ladies’ putting contest sponsored by wealthy philanthropist and socialite Peter Marie.
 After Dr. Chapman’s death in 1909, Hannah continued in the role of hostess until her passing in 1931.

 In 1947, Bar Harbor suffered a devastating fire which razed much of the town and many of it’s historic homes.
 The Mira Monte was spared, the fire having stopped it’s advance a mere half block away.
 Mira Monte thus remains one of the oldest surviving homes in the area.
 In the aftermath of such destruction, many summer residents were never to return.
-The Mira Monte passed through several hands until 1980 when Bar Harbor native Marian Burns purchased the home, by then nearly in a state of disrepair, in order to fulfill her dream of opening a Bed and Breakfast Inn.
+The Mira Monte passed through several hands until 1980 when Bar Harbor native Marian Burns purchased the home, by then nearing a state of disrepair, in order to fulfill her dream of opening a Bed and Breakfast Inn.
 She thought that a building that had a name for almost 100 years should be allowed to keep it.
 So, she called her B&B Mira Monte Inn and began the painstaking process of restoring the home to its former glory.
+During this time, actor Paul Newman was her guest while his daughter Nell was attending the nearby College of the Atlantic.

 In 2019 the inn was purchased by Bruce and Cheryl Ueno.
 Bruce had been a General Manager with Marriott and Cheryl worked for Disney and run a successful piano studio.
 Today, they continue the Mira Monte’s legacy of hospitality and welcome you to partake of it’s rich history.